shaantalk/how-to-dal/README.md

 Dal will mail us the fee structure of Fall 2023 intake soon but we can start paying from now.
 On mailing about this to the accounts department, they have send us the previous Fall intake's fee structure.
 If you need this, we can send in the admit only group.

+## Notes

+Please keep in mind the different timezones and calculate "working day" or date/time.